julzhk/julzhk.github.io/content/intro.md

 Tags: Miscellaneous

 I've started a few attempts to blog over the years.
 Having to pay for a site or maintain a server for my humble thoughts got a bit tiresome eventually.
 But this is a free, static site, so I'm giving it another go: Free, simple, Python, Jinja, Markdown, and Git - this might be sustainable.
+And I can tweak to my heart's content.

 I get the attractions of blogging: notes to Self that will perhaps be useful to refer back to- and perhaps that someone somewhere might one day also find useful.
 Obviously this assumes the notes are worth reading!
 Warning: probably not.